 A World of Opportunities

-The driver training for trailers, trucks, and bus drivers we provide serves as a ticket to start a promising career in the trucking industry.
+The driver training we provide serves as a ticket to start a promising career in the trucking industry.
 Our team of licensed Department of Motor Vehicle instructors have exceptional teaching skills and exhibit integrity to guide participants throughout their journey to excellence.

 Take a tour of our site for more about programs.
-Contact us today for inquiries.
+Contact us today for more information.

 A proposed federal rule set to spell out required minimum training standards for new entrant truck drivers has been sent from the Federal Motor Carrier Safety Administration to the White Houses’ Office of Management and Budget for approval.
 The OMB is the rule’s last stop before publication in the Federal Register.

 As this is the proposed version of the rule, the agency will take comment from the trucking industry, stakeholders and the general public for 60 days following the rule’s publication.
 The rule has not been made public yet, so what it will require of drivers and carriers is not yet known.